Gracie and Rachel: Career

 The duo recorded their debut album in their Bushwick loft where they also live together.
 Their single "Tiptoe" premiered on WNYC Soundcheck.
 They released several black and white videos to tease the release of their album: "Go", "Tiptoe" premiering on Baeble Music, "(Un)comfortable" premiering on Impose Magazine, and "It’s Time" premiering on Earbuddy.
 The video for "Only A Child" premiered on NPR Music where Bob Boilen praised the "terrific tension in the sound, an underpinning of mystery set against a baroque, but modern, pop foreground."
 The song was later chosen as one of NPR Music’s 100 Best Songs of 2017.

 Gracie and Rachel’s self-titled debut album was teased with a full-album stream on The Big Takeover before its release on June 23, 2017 via United For Opportunity.
 They were voted by All Songs Considered listeners as #4 of their favorite new artists of 2017.
-The album was chosen as one of Bob Boilen’s top 10 albums of 2017 on NPR Music and one of the 25 best of 2017 by Echoes.
+The album was chosen as one of Bob Boilen’s top 10 albums of 2017 on NPR Music and one of the 25 best of 2017 by the Echoes radio program.

 Gracie and Rachel has also released covers of "Gucci Gucci" by fellow Bay Area artist Kreayshawn and "Elastic Heart" by Sia.

 They have performed live sessions at NPR's Tiny Desk Concerts and Paste Magazine.

-In early October of 2018, in response to Dr. Christine Blasey Ford’s testimony against Judge Brett Kavanaugh, Gracie and Rachel released a song and video titled “HER” that went viral on Facebook and was spotlighted on Channel 12 News Brooklyn.
+In early October 2018, in response to Dr. Christine Blasey Ford’s testimony against Judge Brett Kavanaugh, Gracie and Rachel released a song and video titled “HER” that went viral on Facebook and was spotlighted on Channel 12 News Brooklyn.

-In September of 2020, the duo released its sophomore album, Hello Weakness You Make Me Strong, on Ani DiFranco’s Righteous Babe Records, with the single, “Ideas,” featured on NPR’s All Songs Considered, the music video single, “Trust,” spotlighted on American Songwriter, the music video single, “Underneath,” highlighted on Refinery29 and Flaunt Magazine, and the album making #2 on Echoes Radio’s Top 25 Albums Released in September 2020.
+In September 2020, the duo released its sophomore album, Hello Weakness You Make Me Strong, on Ani DiFranco’s Righteous Babe Records, which reached #2 on Echoes' Top 25 Albums Released in September 2020.
+The single “Ideas” was featured on NPR’s All Songs Considered, the music video single “Trust” was spotlighted on American Songwriter, and the music video single “Underneath” was highlighted on Refinery29 and Flaunt Magazine.
 The music focuses on facing vulnerability and using it to find strength, and it has been called “great advice” by NPR Music’s Bob Boilen.

 After nine years of living and working together in Brooklyn, Coates moved to upstate New York.
 Long distance collaboration resulted in a new dynamic for the duo which they explored in their 2023 EP Nowhere Now Here, which focuses on their continuing connection despite living apart, giving "another element to their duality" (WNYC).